+If loved ones are manipulating a loved ones will after their demise you may be asking yourself the question of when to challenge a will for fraud.
 After a Will goes through probate, sometimes beneficiaries or other interested persons decide that they are dissatisfied or have reason to be suspicious of the Will’s devises and beneficiaries.
 In this case, it is possible for them to still present their case–though, since the Will has already been probated, the time to file a caveat is over.
-Instead, the person may challenge the will.
+Instead, the person may challenge a will for fraud.

 Who can Challenge a Will, and Why?